keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 * **Validity** where the `"SUCCESS"` response from the `achClient` is the only check performed.
 Other responses are simply not handled.
 * **Success** where logging occurs but swallows errors, resulting in opaque `false` return cases.
 Exceptions also bubble up from database and network operations.

 _These effects are not obvious from the code above_.
-Below I have rewritten the operation to handle all undesirable output cases to highlight where complexity exists:
+Below I have rewritten the operation to handle all undesired cases to highlight where complexity exists:

 :::{.numberLines}
 ```java